 Improving Lives Together

-My greatest joy came when my son, David Minot, joined me as my Associate Director and publisher of Autism Spectrum News.
+My greatest joy came when my son, David Minot, joined me as my Associate Director (now Executive Director) and publisher of Autism Spectrum News.
 David grew up in the extremely difficult shadow of my ten-year battle with mental illness.
 To know that he now shares my vision to provide behavioral health and autism education to the community is truly a story of our survival, and provides hope to many people who are traveling the same difficult road that David and I traveled together so many years ago.

 And me?
 I guess you could say that my life has gone from the depths of despair to a mission of advocacy.
 Incredibly, my life is fuller now than it ever was before my illness began.
 I take great pride in knowing that we are providing a means to help people find their way through the difficult maze of mental illness, substance use disorders and autism spectrum disorders, and that we are succeeding in our mission to improve lives through education.

 Good luck in your recovery and always remember to never give up – no matter what difficulties you may face.